Graphic Design

 Merit

-BTEC Art & Design Level 2
+BTEC Art & Design Level 2 (if taken)

 For those who have not previously studied a GCSE in Art and Design or Textiles (Art Validated) or Graphics (Art Validated), or a Level 2 BTEC course, it is possible to be considered for this A Level Graphic Design course.
 You will need to complete an exercise set by the Art and Design Department.
 Details can be requested by emailing the College Admissions Department, once you have had your interview.
 Please email the task to the Admissions Department by 31st May.
 It is not college policy to enrol on three Art & Design A levels except in very exceptional cases.